 If you’re up to date on the world of health and fitness, then you’ve probably heard of intermittent fasting (IF).
-And while IF is currently one of the hottest dietary trends, it’s hardly a new invention.
+And while intermittent fasting is currently one of the hottest dietary trends, it’s hardly a new invention.
 In fact, the ancient Greek philosopher Pythagoras once praised the virtues of fasting.
-Read on to learn more about intermittent fasting and amino acids, and how these dietary supplements can help boost your IF efforts.
+If you’re interested in using an intermittent fasting protocol to enhance your training’s effects on your body composition, it’s vital that you understand the relationship between intermittent fasting and amino acids—particularly, when you should take amino acid supplements and when you should not.

 What Is Intermittent Fasting?

 An eating pattern in which participants alternate between periods of eating and not eating, intermittent fasting can have a profound effect on both the body and the brain, enabling participants to lose weight and improve overall health.
 Unlike other dietary strategies, intermittent fasting doesn’t restrict what foods you eat but instead dictates when you may and may not eat them.
 As a result, participants often have an easier time adhering to this dietary approach rather than cycling through periods of restrictive eating followed by free-for-alls.

 Individuals who utilize intermittent fasting can choose their own schedule for fasting periods and feeding windows.
 The most popular approach, according to a recent Reader’s Digest article, is the 16:8 schedule in which individuals fast for 16 hours of the day (typically, about half that time is spent sleeping) and fit a day’s worth of calories into the remaining 8 hours.

 Another common approach is alternate day fasting, in which individuals eat one day and fast or consume very few calories the next.

 Others follow a variation of this, the 5:2 approach, in which they fast 2 days a week and eat normally the other 5 days.
 The approach you choose depends on your personal preferences and lifestyle factors.